ygemici/osz/loader/README.md

   bootable disks more loader can co-exists.

 * _filesystem driver_: a plug-in that parses initrd for the kernel.
-Without one the first ELF executable in the initrd will be loaded.
+Without one the first ELF64/PE32+ executable in the initrd will be loaded.

-* _kernel file_: an ELF executable inside initrd, optionally with the following symbols: fb, environment, bootboot (see linker script).
+* _kernel file_: an ELF64/PE32+ executable inside initrd, optionally with
+  the following symbols: fb, environment, bootboot (see linker script).

 * _BOOTBOOT structure_: an informational structure defined in `bootboot.h`.